-In the conifer forests six miles south of Astoria and three miles east of US-101, and part of the extensive Lewis and Clark National Historical Park, the Fort Clatsop National Memorial (92343 Fort Clatsop Rd., 503/861-2471, ext.
-214, daily, $3 per person during winter, $5 per person during summer) is a credible reconstruction of the encampment Lewis and Clark and company constructed during the winter of 1805-1806.
-Now the centerpiece of the sprawling, multi-state Lewis and Clark National Historical Park, Fort Clatsop has been fully (and in many ways more accurately) rebuilt after a 2005 fire destroyed the first (circa-1955) replica.
+In the conifer forests six miles south of Astoria and three miles east of US-101, and part of the extensive Lewis and Clark National Historical Park, the Fort Clatsop National Memorial (503/861-2471, daily, $5 per person) is a credible reconstruction of the encampment Lewis and Clark and company constructed during the winter of 1805-1806.
+Now the centerpiece of the sprawling multistate Lewis and Clark National Historical Park, Fort Clatsop has been fully (and in many ways more accurately) rebuilt after a 2005 fire destroyed the first (circa-1955) replica.
 The fort itself is joined by a range of exhibits in the visitors center.
-A longer (13-mile round-trip) trail leads to the coast.
+A longer trail, 13 miles round-trip, leads down to the coast north of Gearhart.
 Summertime costumed rangers help conjure the travails of two centuries ago.
-The expedition spent three miserable months here, mingling occasionally with the native Clatsop and Chinook tribes but mostly growing moldy in the incessant rain and damp while being bitten by fleas, sewing new moccasins, and making salt in preparation for the return journey across the continent.
+The expedition spent three miserable months here, mingling occasionally with the indigenous Clatsop and Chinook peoples but mostly growing moldy in the incessant rain and damp while being bitten by fleas, sewing new moccasins, and making salt in preparation for the return journey across the continent.